thegedge/personal-site/_posts/dev/2014-05-24-system-benchmarking.md

 title: System Benchmarking
 category: dev
 tags: [c++, opengl]
+description: A brief look and description into a benchmarking system I created for my game engine.
 ---

 To keep up with my weekly dev journal blog, here's a short post on something I whipped up today.
 I